1less1/thebrownbottle/brown-bottle-app/app/(tabs)/UIComponents.md

 ## Dom Edits
 Added shadow effect to the Card.tsx file and recolored the navbar to be simplified (no light or dark mode).
 Added more colors to the constants/Colors.ts file.
+Added ClockWidget in components and inserted it into ClockIn.tsx.
+This has a live clock that updates and has the states for clocking in and out!